 Programs under COMPASS Explore contracts have a single-purpose program model and can run without SACC Licensing.
 Explore Elementary and Middle school programs follow the SACC licensing staff-to-participant ratio requirements in accordance with their age groups (as per RFP requirements), have staff trained in mandated reporting, CPR, and first aid.
 In addition, conduct evacuation drills and have safety plans on site which staff are knowledgeable of.
-Explore programs can determine if they are operating a multipurpose program here Policy 16-1 Program and if they are, they will need a SACC license.
+Explore programs can determine if they are operating a multipurpose program here Policy 16-1 - What Constitutes a School-Age Child Care Program and if they are, they will need a SACC license.